Finding Legal Help

 Who May Solemnize a Marriage

-A minister, rabbi, priest, county clerk, Native American spiritual adviser, the governor, mayors, court commissioners and judges, as well as particular members of the legislature may perform wedding ceremonies.
+A minister, rabbi, priest, county clerk, Native American spiritual adviser, the governor, mayors, court commissioners and judges, state attorney general, state treasurer, state auditor, as well as particular members of the legislature may perform wedding ceremonies.
 Two witnesses over 18 must also be present at the wedding ceremony.

 Marriage of a Minor

 If you are 16 or 17, you need signed consent from a parent or guardian, which must be given in-person to the county clerk before a marriage license will be issued.

 - You will also need to apply for approval of the marriage in juvenile court.
 The juvenile court must approve the marriage, and must conclude that the marriage is voluntary and in your best interests.

 - The juvenile court may require premarital counseling.

 - The juvenile court may impose other conditions, such as requiring you to continue to attend school.

 If you are under 18 but you have been married before, you do not need consent a second time.